03/02/2026

 The text on this page was automatically translated and hence may differ from the original.
 No rights can be derived from this translation.

-In 2025, Dialogic conducted a study commissioned by the Ministry of Education, Culture, and Science (OCW) on the dependency of big tech in primary education.
-What were the results of the study?
+In 2025, Dialogic conducted research on behalf of the Ministry of Education, Culture and Science (OCW) into the dependence on big tech in primary education.
+What were the findings of the research?
 And why is this topic more urgent than ever?
-We discuss with Guido de Moor, senior researcher at Dialogic.
+Let’s talk to Guido de Moor, senior researcher at Dialogic.

 You recently completed a study on big tech in primary education.
-What was the main question?
+What was the main question you were addressing?

-OCW wanted to know how dependent schools currently are on parties like Google and Microsoft.
-We looked at two types of systems: 1) systems for the primary process - actual teaching and learning, such as digital classrooms, and 2) the secondary process, meaning the organization and administration behind the scenes.
-This includes file storage and email systems.
+OCW wanted to understand the current level of dependence of schools on entities such as Google and Microsoft.
+We examined two types of systems: 1) those related to the primary process of teaching and learning, such as digital classrooms, and 2) systems related to the supporting processes, such as file storage and email services.

-So, what did you find?
+So, what did you discover?
 Are our schools 'addicted' to Big Tech?

-"The word 'addicted' is too strong, but the dependency is significant.
-Almost every school board uses Microsoft 365 for organization, and a majority use Google Workspace for teaching.
-In principle, dependency doesn't have to be problematic; these companies provide efficient, secure, and well-regulated services.
-However, it becomes an issue when there is no freedom of choice or when public values such as the school's autonomy are at risk.
-Schools themselves say that due to lack of time, money, and specialist knowledge, they can't independently switch to an alternative.
+"The term 'addicted' is too strong, but the dependence is significant.
+Almost every school board uses Microsoft 365 for administration, and a majority use Google Workspace for teaching.
+In principle, dependence doesn't have to be problematic; these companies offer services that are efficient, secure, and well-regulated.
+However, it becomes a concern when there is no freedom of choice, or when public values such as school autonomy are at risk.
+Schools themselves indicate that due to a lack of time, funds, and specialist knowledge, they are unable to independently transition to an alternative.

-Why is it so challenging to choose something else?
-Aren't there alternatives?
+Why is it so challenging to opt for something else?
+Aren't there alternatives available?

-"That's correct, there are individual alternatives, but Microsoft and Google offer 'one-stop shops.'
-Everything is in one package and works seamlessly together.
-If you want to replace one component, such as Microsoft Teams with an alternative like the Canadian BigBlueButton, schools find it challenging because everything is so interconnected.
-Additionally, the costs for these 'one-stop' packages are currently very low, making a switch more expensive and complicated in the short term.
-For most users, ease of use is simply decisive.
+“That's true, there are individual alternatives, but Microsoft and Google provide 'one-stop-shops'.
+Everything is integrated into one package and functions seamlessly.
+If a school wishes to replace one component, for example, Microsoft Teams with an alternative like the Canadian BigBlueButton, they find it difficult because everything is so interconnected.
+Additionally, the costs for these 'one-stop' packages are currently often very low, making a switch more expensive and complex in the short term.
+For most users, convenience is the deciding factor.
 Dialogic delved deeper into the alternatives for big tech in education in 2024.

 Are these dependencies really a problem then?

-• And from a strategic viewpoint: if Microsoft or Google were to fail tomorrow or block their services, a large part of education would come to a standstill.
-This risk has increased due to geopolitical tensions, although there is currently no immediate threat to supply."
+• And from a strategic perspective: if Microsoft or Google were to fail or block their services tomorrow, a significant part of the education system would be affected.
+This risk has increased due to geopolitical tensions, although there is currently no immediate threat to services."

-At the same time, Microsoft and Google also offer many benefits, right?
+At the same time, Microsoft and Google offer many advantages, right?

-"Indeed.
-They excel in efficiency, security, and regulatory compliance.
-No one has as much capacity to build secure and stable services as these companies.
-Therefore, it's rational for schools to choose big tech.
-That is precisely the crux of the dilemma: you want to be less dependent, but the best and cheapest services currently come from these same companies."
+“Certainly.
+They excel in efficiency, security, and compliance.
+No one has the same capacity to build secure and stable services as these companies.
+Therefore, for schools, it's rational to choose big tech.
+That is the crux of the dilemma: you want to be less dependent, but the best and most cost-effective services currently come from these same companies.”

 Why is this issue urgent beyond primary education?

-"We see that the risk of service interruptions is increasing, partly due to geopolitical tensions.
-Although the chance of a total breakdown still seems small, the impact would be immense if it happened.
-If a foreign government were to demand access to our data through legislation, or if costs suddenly skyrocket, we need to have an alternative.
-That control, or autonomy, is essential for a healthy democracy."
+“We see an increasing risk of supply interruptions, partly due to geopolitical tensions.
+Although the likelihood of a total shutdown appears minimal currently, the impact would be immense if it occurred.
+If a foreign government were to demand access to our data through legislation, or if costs were to suddenly skyrocket, we must have an alternative.
+That control, or autonomy, is crucial for a healthy democracy.”

-"That there is no quick fix.
-Becoming less dependent means investing, collaborating, and making long-term choices.
-But doing nothing is also a choice - and gradually makes us more vulnerable."
+“That there is no quick fix.
+Reducing dependence requires long-term investment, collaboration, and decision-making.
+However, doing nothing is also a choice – and gradually makes us more vulnerable.”

 What are the next steps for Dialogic?

-"We are currently conducting a follow-up study to map out the dependencies on big tech in sectors such as vocational education, higher education, science, media, heritage, and arts and culture."
-The study on the dependencies of big tech in primary education and the government's response can be found here.
-The study on dependencies in other sectors is expected to be completed by early March.
-In 2026, Dialogic increasingly focuses on issues related to digital resilience and knowledge security.
+“We are currently working on a follow-up study to map out the dependencies on big tech in the sectors of vocational education, higher education, science, media, heritage, and arts and culture.”
+The research on dependencies on big tech in primary education and the government's response can be found here.
+The research on dependencies in other sectors is available on this page.
+In 2026, Dialogic is increasingly focusing on issues related to digital resilience and knowledge security.
 More information can be found on this page.